 Read the sidebar, "Security systems commissioning: An old trick for your new dog," to this article.

-Black, CPP, PSP, CSC, CET, is a senior security consultant and TRC Solutions' Irvine, Calif., office.
+Black, CPP, PSP, CSC, CET, is a senior security consultant and operations manager for TRC Solutions' Irvine, Calif., office.
 He is a member of the Association of Threat Assessment Professionals (ATAP), ASIS and the International Association of Professional Security Consultants.
-He can be reached at email@example.com for
+He can be reached at [email protected].

 Percentage of K-12 schools that plan to add access-control card systems to their security systems.